 Meet Dr. Mercedes

-I earned my Ph.D. at UCSB, where I taught college-level psychology courses, supervised students, and published research on youth mental health.
-My clinical training took me to The Help Group and UCLA TIES for Families, where I specialized in trauma, child development, and foster care adoption.
-Later, as Chief Clinical Officer at Manatee, a pediatric mental health startup, I built and scaled a national clinical program focused on helping both kids and parents.
+I got my PhD at UCSB, taught college-level psychology, and trained at The Help Group and UCLA TIES for Families, specializing in trauma, child development, and foster care adoption.
+I then served as Chief Clinical Officer at Manatee, a pediatric mental health startup, where I built and scaled a national clinical program.
+Before all of that I taught middle school in South LA, worked at a school counseling center, studied abroad in Brazil, and spent time in an orphanage.

 Education: